-When Cultural Care au pairs travel to the U.S. to begin their year, they spend their first four days at one of our two Au Pair Training Schools, located on the campus of St. John’s University in Oakdale, NY or on the campus of Hofstra University in Garden City, NY.
+When Cultural Care au pairs travel to the U.S. to begin their year, they spend their first four days at the Cultural Care Au Pair Training School, located on the campus of EF International Language Center New York in Tarrytown, New York.
 This time is an opportunity for au pairs to review child safety and development basics, start speaking English full-time and acclimate to life in the U.S.

 At the Training School, all Cultural Care au pairs complete the American Red Cross Full Service Training and earn adult and pediatric CPR/AED and First Aid certification, taught by the American Heart Association.
 Cultural Care au pairs also attend a classroom course on driver’s safety, taught by the American Red Cross, intended to familiarize au pairs with American driving laws, signs and protocols.